Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 - Cargo.toml
 - fastly.toml
 ```
-The fastly crate adds the needed infrastructure to be able to execute the Wasm module under the HTTP service of Fastly.
-This infrastructure is added as imports inside the Wasm module along with the WASI functions.

 The third one (`deploy`), checks the checksum of the tar file and if is different to the deployed one, it is submitted to the network.